sshreve0/traceflow_win/README.md

 | `--max-hops`          | Maximum number of hops                     | `30`       |
 | `--timeout`           | Timeout per hop in seconds                 | `2`        |
 | `-h, --help`          | Show help message                          |            |

+## Notes/Known Problems:
+- High path counts (8-10 and above) can result in trace errors as scapy sniff() is not asynchronous.